monicaerica/myraytracer/README.md

 Options:
   -inf, --infile TEXT      Name of the file containing the description of the
                            scene to be rendered
+  -a, --algorithm INT      The algorithm used to render the scene, use 1 for
+                           on off rendering (only for quick positioning checks), 2 for the flat renderer, 3 for the path tracer.
+Default: 3
-  -f, --fname TEXT         Filename into which to save the resulting image --width, --w INT         Image width in pixels (default = 640px) --height, --h INT        Image height in pixels (default = 480px) --numray, --nr INT       NUmber of rays used in the pathtracing algorithm
+  -f, --fname TEXT         Filename into which to save the resulting image -g, --gamma FLOAT        Value of the gamma for RGB -> sRGB, default = 1 --width, --w INT         Image width in pixels (default = 640px) --height, --h INT        Image height in pixels (default = 480px) --numray, --nr INT       NUmber of rays used in the pathtracing algorithm